-esmvalcore.preprocessor.extract\time(cube: Cube, start\year: int, start\month: int, start\day: int, end\year: int, end\month: int, end\day: int) $\rightarrow$ Cube
+esmvalcore.preprocessor.extract\time(cube, start\year, start\month, start\day, end\year, end\month, end\day)

 Extract a time range from a cube.

 Given a time range passed in as a series of years, months and days, it returns a time-extracted cube with data only within the specified time range.